IrishMehta/Fraud-Detection-using-SOM/README.md

 ## Problem Statement

->Imagine you are a deep learning scientist working for a bank and are given a data set that contains information of customers from this bank >applying for an advanced credit card.
+>Imagine you are a deep learning scientist working for a bank and are given a data set that contains information of customers from this bank applying for an advanced credit card.
+Detect the potential fraudulent customers within the applications.

->So basically, this information contained in the dataset is the data that the customers had to provide when filling the application form.
->The goal is to detect potential fraud within these applications.
->Give an explicit list of the customers who potentially cheated using unsupervised learning.
+## DataSet

+The dataset is named Credit_Card_Applications.csv and is considerably small

+## Solutions

+I have created a list of possible fraudulent customers using the Self Organizing Map algorithm.
+To create a SOM, I used the MINISOM.py library which can be downloaded online.